Net als in de zomer van 2018 slaan VOV en Stimulearning terug de handen in elkaar. We co-organiseren 3 L&D-summerclasses en een terugkomdag.

 Show Your Work: The Payoffs and How-tos of Working Out Loud

 Companies struggle with managing organizational knowledge.
 Workers diligently document and report tasks and activities, but the information captured only details what is done, not how people get things done.
 Identifying more effective, efficient ways of capturing and sharing tacit knowledge is critical to alleviating some of these struggles.
-In this workshop we will look at strategies for understanding what is worth capturing, for yourself and others; how to detail it in a way that makes it more accessible, and which tools approaches work best.
-We’ll also discuss organizational challenges such as culture, and will talk about what not to share.
-The central message of our time together: Developing skill at showing your work ultimately means everyone doesn’t have to learn everything the hard way.
+In this workshop we will look at new approaches for organizational knowledge management.
+What should be captured?
+Why?
+Where should it be shared, and with whom?
+How can better strategies support organizational effectiveness and improve productivity?
+What role does culture play in effective knowledge sharing practices?
+And what are the additional benefits to individual workers and fields of practice?
+How can we prevent everyone having to learn everything the hard way?

 You will take away:

-- A plan for identifying and capturing the tacit knowledge important to your daily success and how to make that useful to others – and to yourself.
+- A plan for identifying and capturing the tacit knowledge important to overcoming organizational silos and making tacit information useful to others

-- Tools for making the “show your work” approach part of your daily practice.
+- Tools for making the show your work approach part of daily worker practice.

-- Strategies for showing your work as a way of supporting your own learning.
+- Strategies for showing work as a way of supporting organizational learning

-Het gesprek die Annemie Martens had met Jane Bozarth lees je in 'Leren & Ontwikkelen' 10/06/19.
+Lees het interview 'Show Your Work' die Annemie Martens had met Jane in 'Leren & Ontwikkelen' 10/06/19.

 Je kan op diverse manieren instappen: